publicgoods/maturity-rubric/categories/governance.md

 are actively leading the direction of the product

 * Short description: Governance, leadership and decision-making
-* Is core category: Yes
+* Is core category: Unknown
-* Priority: Medium
+* Priority: Deprioritized by DIAL

 ## Indicators